lootag/ImageAuGomentationCLI/README.md

 ```
 If you're running some other GNU/Linux distribution check out https://golang.org/doc/install.
 #### 2) Clone this repository
-Simply go into the folder where you intend to clone your code and run ```$> git clone https://github.com/lootag/ImageAuGomentationCLI.git ```.
+Simply go into the folder where you intend to clone the code and run ```$> git clone https://github.com/lootag/ImageAuGomentationCLI.git ```.
 #### 3) Build the utility
 Now run ``` $> go build ```.
 This is going to create a binary called ImageAuGomentationCLI in the folder where you have your code.
 #### 4) Put the utility in your /usr/local/bin folder